Table of contents

 Not ADA Compliant: The recommended mounting height of Rock is 5 feet, which exceeds the ADA compliant height of 4 feet.

 No Video Intercom Feature: Video intercom has become an essential part of a modern access control system.
-Rock does not have a built-in video intercom and we don’t know if can work with other video intercom systems like ButterflyMX or 2N.
+Rock does not have a built-in video intercom and we don’t know if can work with other video intercom systems like 2N.

 No Mobile App or Bluetooth Based Access: Smartphone access is a popular method of entry these days.
 Rock doesn’t include mobile based access and the Company doesn’t say if it can work with mobile phones.
 There’s no mobile app available.